From June of 2017 Onwards.

 FSGS

-It appeared that a similar type of nephritis that destroyed my old kidneys was now responsible for taking up residence in my new kidney and attacking the nephrons accordingly.
-In order to aggressively treat these naughty nephrons and their attacking glomeruli, a course of chemotherapy was prescribed to attack the problem: Focal Segmental Glomerulosclerosis and Cyclophosphamide became new words in my dictionary.
-I was to have six sessions, each a month apart.
+Apparently, a similar type of nephrotic syndrome that destroyed my own kidneys was now responsible for taking up residence in my new kidney and scarring the nephrons accordingly.
+To aggressively treat these delicate nephrons and their well-meaning glomeruli, a course of chemotherapy was prescribed to address the problem: Focal Segmental Glomerulosclerosis and Cyclophosphamide became new words in my dictionary.
+I was to have six sessions of this type of treatment, each a month apart.

 Only there was another problem.

-After weeks of a being in a cold hospital room with no sight of the sun and no sign of the moon, I couldn’t do anything but lie there and sleep when I could.
-I was inactive and the oedema in the legs got worse.
-It was probably then that a thrombosis began to form in one of my legs.
+After weeks of being in a cold hospital room with no sight of the sun and no light of the moon, I couldn’t do anything but lie there and sleep when I could.
+I was weak and inactive, and the oedema in the legs got worse.
+It was probably then that a thrombosis began to form in a vein in one of my legs.
 But it was hiding!

-I remember the day I wobbled and shuffled and chuckled at Tim Conway as I made my way out of the not so funny building and had the enormous pleasure of flopping onto a real bed, replete with fluffy duvet and magically soft blankets at Mike and Gill but it didn’t last long.
+I remember the day I wobbled and shuffled and chuckled at the thought of Tim Conway as I made my way out of the not-so-funny hospital building and had the enormous pleasure of flopping onto a real bed, replete with fluffy duvet and magically soft blankets at Mike and Gill, but it didn’t last long.

 Pulmonary Thrombosis

-It wasn’t too shortly after that, that the other problem arose.
-It started with a feeling that I was sleeping on a small rubber ball, like a squash/racquetball.
-As I became aware of it, it became a little harder and bigger until it felt like a football and it began to impede my breathing.
+It was shortly after that, that the next problem arose.
+It started in the middle of the night with a feeling that I was sleeping on a small rubber ball, like a squash/racquetball.
+As I became aware of it, it became a little harder, like a golf ball and then bigger like a baseball, until it felt like a football, and it began to impede my breathing.

-Soon every breath was becoming painful and I imagined all sorts of things going wrong.
+Before dawn, every breath was becoming more and more painful, and I imagined all sorts of things going wrong, but not what actually did.

-The scan and symptoms indicated a pulmonary thrombosis, a dangerous and debilitating clot in the lung.
+The scan and symptoms indicated a Pulmonary Embolism, a dangerous and debilitating clot in the lung, and I guess I am lucky that it didn’t kill me.

 It obviously soon became a priority and took some weeks to treat, along with all other treatments for the kidney, pneumonia and FSGS.
-This added a whole new chemical to the mix; blood thinners!
-And INR’s and soon, more chemo and a circus act not seen before in a hospital.
+This added a whole new chemical to the mix: blood thinners!
+And the regular INRs that monitored blood clotting, and soon, more chemo and a circus act not seen before in a hospital.

 (That’s not talking about the lack of funding and equipment and procedures and practices and lack of staff and machines for too many patients and, and, and….)